-- Seen after death – indicate who saw the deceased after death
+Indicate who saw the deceased after death.

 Part I – Cause of death

-- Consider the main causal sequence of conditions that lead to death.
+Consider the main causal sequence of conditions that lead to death.

-- You should then work your way back through the other diseases that led to the eventual cause of death until you reach the underlying cause of death which initiated this chain of events.
-The lowest completed line in part 1 should therefore contain the underlying cause of death.
+The disease or condition that led directly to death should be documented on the 1a line.
+You should then work your way back through the other diseases that led to the eventual cause of death until you reach the underlying cause of death which initiated this chain of events.
+The lowest completed line in part 1 should, therefore, contain the underlying cause of death.

-- Some deaths may have only one condition that lead directly to death, such as a sub-arachnoid haemorrhage.
-In these cases it’s acceptable to complete only line 1a.
+Some deaths may have only one condition that lead directly to death, such as a subarachnoid haemorrhage.
+In these cases, it’s acceptable to complete only line 1a.

 A few things that you CAN NOT write as a 1a: